Grow Green, Live Serene.

 A detailed view of white trim on a staircase wall with elegant paneling, white walls white trim accentuating the design.

 Off-white trim, featuring undertones of gray or taupe, provides a more subdued contrast against white walls white trim.
 It’s perfect for contemporary spaces that call for a little more depth while maintaining a neutral palette.
-Off-white trim such as Benjamin Moore’s “Cloud White” or Sherwin-Williams’ “Snowbound” adds sophistication and a touch of warmth, making it a great option for those who want to add dimension to white walls trim.
+Off-white trim such as Benjamin Moore’s “Cloud White” or Sherwin-Williams’ “Snowbound” adds sophistication and a touch of warmth, making it a great option for those who want to add dimension to the space.

 4. Antique White Trim